funeralzone/valueobjects/README.md

 composer require funeralzone/valueobjects
 ```

+## Extensions ##

+This library only deals with fundamental values (scalars).
+We've also released an [extension library](https://github.com/funeralzone/valueobject-extensions) which provides a starting point for more complex values.

 ## Quick introduction to value objects ##

 A value object is a concept in domain driven design (DDD).
 They are objects whose equality is not dependent on identity.